QueNerguy/WikiQuedia/WikiQuedia/Mechanical Engineering/6 - Full Notes/ME/Y1/Semester 1/Manufacturing/Manufacturing Technologies/5 - Joining/Resistance Welding.md

 ---
 # Resistance Welding
 ### Process
 Resistance welding works by applying a high amperage through a metal.
-The resistance as the current moves from the one plate to the other causes such heat that the metals melt and weld together.
+The resistance as the current moves from the one plate to the other causes such heat that [plasma](plasma%20working) is created and the metals melt and weld together.
+##### Spot Welding
-__Spot welding__ is a very prevalent method of resistance welding where two _equaly thick_ plates are welded together on a single dot by applying the current between two electrodes on the top and bottom of the plates.
+Spot welding is a very common method of resistance welding, where two _equaly thick_ plates are welded together at a point, by applying the current between two electrodes on the top and bottom of the plates.

 ### Characteristics
 This process is for __electrically conductive metals__ only.